thbitzer/SmartTemperatureTower/README.md

 Enter the paths to OpenSCAD, Prusa-Slicer and to Prusa-Slicer's ini files (Open Prusa-Slicer -> Help -> Show Configuration Folder) into the file "SmartTemperatureTower.ini".
 The file already contains some standard defaults.

+In the same ini file (under the [Profile] section), there are 3 Prusa-Slicer profiles to specify (printer, print and filament).
+All 3 of them are optional, but it is strongly recommended to use them for the temperature tower.

 ## Usage:

 * Open a terminal window and change into the directory where the repo was downloaded.